wing studio me b&w.jpg

 About

-Her work has been showcased internationally, including at the Textile Museum in the Netherlands, Somerset House during Collect Art Fair in London, and leading art fairs such as VOLTA, Art Basel.
+Her work has been showcased internationally, including the Textile Museum in the Netherlands, Somerset House during Collect Art Fair in London, and leading art fairs such as VOLTA, Art Basel and Art Palm Beach.
 These exhibitions marked key milestones in her career, positioning her practice within the wider contemporary art world and affirming the relevance of textile art on a global stage.
 Selected residencies include La Maison de Simon in France, and she was awarded a promising young artist stipend by the Mondriaan Stichting in 1993.

 Before embracing the embroidery art, her Textile Taxidermy and cushions have been part of the interior scene for over a decade and have sold worldwide.
 Her extensive international client list includes Liberty London, Bergdorf Goodman NY, Knoll Textiles, Joseph Abboud , Anthropologie to name a few, as well as many private collectors and international celebrities.